 Voltage variations are the most typical power quality variations on the public electric network.
-Typically, short-duration voltage variations are defined to last more than half of the nominal frequency period and less than one minute (European Standard EN 50160 and IEEE Std 1159-1995).
+Typically, short-duration voltage variations are defined to last

 These short-duration voltage variations are almost always caused by a fault condition.
 Depending on where the fault is located, it can cause either a temporary voltage rise (swell) or voltage drop (dip).
 A special case of voltage drop is the complete loss of voltage (interruption).